saulocamposi/calculadorabitcoinv2/README.md

 Calculadora para converter bitcoins em BRL, vice-versa e conferir os principais indicadores de Bitcoin no Brasil

+#To contribute
+That is simple, just try to understand a little bit of project, try to do a clone, and than try to propose some issues here, next you can implement troughuot the same process, solicited the pull request, and buum you a have a commit .

+This is interesting to learning JavaScript language, frameworks like Angular and the process of GitHub.

 Esse projeto tem como objetivo servir como base de indexadores das exchanges no Brasil e no mundo.